alexanderkiel/fhir2csv/README.md

   | .valueQuantity.value
 ```

-Here we first descent into the component complex type with can have multiple values.
-That's the reason we use [array/object value iterator][12] (`.component[]?`) which will output each value individually and doesn't error on missing component complex type.
+Here we first descent into the component complex type which can have multiple values.
+That's the reason we use [array/object value iterator][12] (`.component[]?`) which will output each value individually and doesn't error on a missing component complex type.
 After that we continue with the [select function][13] with will select the Observation component based on the following FHIR structure:

 ```json
 {